ttkorhonen/myDocument/docs/mrfioc2/usage-examples.md

 # Examples of usage scenarios

+These examples use the MRF Linux API, to be found [here](https://github.com/jpietari/mrf-linux-api).

 ## Setting Up a Event System with Delay Compensation

 In this example we are setting up a test system consisting of two VME-EVM-300 boards and to VME-